 Four arrested over Isis plot to attack Düsseldorf.
 Three men were arrested in Germany on Thursday on suspicion of planning a terrorist attack on the city of Düsseldorf under orders from Isis.

 In a statement, German federal prosecutors confirmed that three Syrian nationals had been arrested and their homes searched: 25-year-old Mahood B., 27-year-old Hamza C. and 31-year-old Abd Arahman A.K.
 A further warrant was issued for a 25-year-old Syrian, Saleh A., currently under arrest in France.
 The three arrested in Germany lived in North Rhine-Westphalia, Baden-Württemberg and Brandenburg.
 The target of the attack plan is alleged to have been the historic city centre of the North Rhine-Westphalian capital.

 It's not a new book.
-And it's not even a well-written book.
-But Mein Kampf, by Adolf Hitler, which hits German bookshops for the first time in 70 years on Friday, is certainly attracting attention.
 German vigilantes tie mentally ill refugee to a tree.
 Three men clad in black and another one in a white T-shirt storm into a supermarket, drag a refugee outside and zip-tie him to a tree.